 Shutdown can be activated by strobing the SHDN pin or programming the SD bit in the write mode instruction byte.
-In addition, shutdown can even be implemented with the device's digital output, as shown in Figure 48.
-In this configuration, the device is shut down during power-up, but users are allowed to program the device.
-Thus, when O1 is programmed high, the device exits from the shutdown mode and responds to the new setting.
+In addition, shutdown can even be implemented with the device's digital output as shown in Figure 47.
+In this configuration, the device will be shut down during power-up, but users are allowed to program the device.
+Thus, when O1 is programmed high, the device will exit from the shutdown mode and respond to the new setting.
 This self-contained shutdown function allows absolute shutdown during power-up, which is crucial in hazardous environments, without adding extra components.

-Figure 48.
+Figure 47.
 Shutdown by Internal Logic Output